Extending fibrations on knot complements to ribbon disk complements: Building blocks: simple movies of fibrations

 \subsection{Movies on $Z^4$ where $h:Z^4\to I$ has one critical point}

-In the proof of Theorem \ref{fibrationthm}, we implicitly described movies of singular fibrations on $Z^4$ where $h:Z^4\to I$ has one critical point.
+In the proof of Theorem~\ref{fibrationthm}, we implicitly described movies of singular fibrations on $Z^4$ where $h:Z^4\to I$ has one critical point.
 Now we make this more explicit.
-We start with the case that the critical point of $h$ is contained in $\boundary Z^4$.
+Each of these movies involves the birth or death of one pair of singularities of the same type.
+At the end of this subsection, we provide a table relating the types of these singularities with the index of the unique critical point of $h$.

+In short, a birth of a pair of interior type $\0$, I, II, or III singularities corresponds to a critical point of $h$ of index $4,3,2$, or $1$, respectively.
+The apparent inversion in those orderings is due to the fact that we are working with decreasing $t$.
+It may be helpful to think, ``a birth of type $n$ singularities corresponds to a relative $n$-handle in a handle decomposition of $Z^4$"

+A death of a pair of interior type $\0$, I, II, or III singularities corresponds to a critical point of $h$ of index $3,2,1$, or $0$, respectively.
+It may be helpful to think, ``a death of type $n$ singularities corresponds to cancelling a relative $n$-handle, i.e. attaching a relative $(n+1)$-handle in a handle decomposition of $Z^4$."

+Similarly, a birth/death of boundary singularities corresponds to attachment of a relative half-handle, in the language of~\cite{BNR}.
+Attaching a {\emph{right half $n$-handle}} to a manifold $M$ with boundary yields a manifold diffeomorphic to the result of attaching an $n$-handle to $M$.
+On the other hand, attaching a {\emph{left half $n$-handle} to $M$ yields a manifold diffeomorphic to $M$.

+A birth of a pair of boundary type \0, I, or \btwo singularities corresponds to a attaching a relative right half $0,1,$ or $2$-handle, respectively.
+A death of a pair of boundary type \0, I, or \btwo singularities corresponds to a attaching a relative left half $1,2,$ or $3$-handle, respectively.

+A birth of a pair of boundary type I$_{\text{B}}$, II, or III singularities corresponds to attaching a relative left half $1,2,$ or $3$-handle, respectively.
+A death of a pair of boundary type I$_{\text{B}}$, II, or III singularities corresponds to attaching a relative right half $2,3,$ or $4$-handle, respectively.